 It is in that sense that not only advanced technology will bring the necessary contributions for a world hit by crisis but also a population prepared to change the system and redirected into a “resilient focus”.
 It is here that Education plays that revolutionary role.
 Building communities of creative leaders on an equal basis.

 Innovation should go beyond economic growth allowing low income countries to have revolutionary standards of Education and to be resilient despite their economic levels of development.
 Current levels of inequality show that economic growth is not really the challenge but a fair wealth distribution and a holistic approach to achieve sustainable development.
 That is so that Education plays a fundamental role to create enough defences against uncertainties.
 A pillar through which the rest of the holistic approach could be addressed from a stronger position.

-One of the more challenging aspects that contribute to Innovation has been the educational system which helps, or not, to build professionals prepared enough, but also to build an enabling environment for strategies around Innovation + Development.
+One of the more challenging aspects to boost Innovation has been precisely the education system which helps -or not- to build professionals enough prepared, but also to build an enabling environment for strategies around Innovation + Development.

 The financial global crisis has badly hit countries, creating a negative impact like in Spain, where Innovation is not an priority and industries -e.g. wind energy- not supported by the government, make them lose their original preeminence.
 Not even at educational levels we find this essential boost that definitely could bring the necessary changes.

 The question is: are we educating to boost professionals able to innovate? or are we giving traditional education systems with additional updates on technology? this is a big difference and current systems do not seems to see it, leaving innovation only for creative people that develop a particular skill over a particular project or idea.
 Innovation is normally seen as a possible consequence of Education, but it should be the educational system what prepares professionals to work and live in a world of uncertainty that demands a permanent state of Innovation.